 In addition, Colorado has a simplified probate process for "small" estates.
 In Colorado, your estate can qualify for this probate shortcut if the value of the entire estate (minus liens and encumbrances) does not exceed the total sum of:

 Colorado also allows estates with assets less than $70,000 (this amount is adjusted for inflation each year) to skip probate altogether using a simple affidavit process.
 When assessing the value of your estate, note that certain types of property, such as pay-on-death bank accounts, do not count toward that valuation because they're exempt from probate in the first place.
 (See How to Avoid Probate.)

 In Colorado, you can also transfer real property using a transfer-on-death deed (more commonly called a beneficiary deed in Colorado).
 This tool can keep your home out of probate without using a living trust.

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons:

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
-Arizona does not have its own estate tax.
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million.
+Colorado does not have its own estate tax.

-That said, if your estate is close to $12 million, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+That said, if you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.

 To make a living trust in Colorado, you:

-For more on Colorado estate planning issues, see Colorado Estate Planning on Nolo.com.
+For more on Colorado estate planning issues, see Colorado Estate Planning.